asmeurer/markov/README.md

 You need to go to https://www.google.com/settings/takeout/custom and download your hangouts as json.
 Then go in and find the chat you are interested in.
-For me, it was the most recent one, so
+For me, it was the most recent one, so (in Python)

 ```py
 >>> import json